 Creating a Suitable Environment

 As you can see, the ideal temperature for kids to learn may be one that is slightly on the cool side, but still comfortable.
 Some parents have found that circulating the air with a ceiling fan is a great idea.
-However, teachers should also set the thermostat at a desired temperature that appeals to all the students in the room.
+However, teachers should also set the thermostat at a temperature that appeals to all the students in the room.

 Contact Complete Air Mechanical for All Heating and Cooling Needs